The Best Banff Activities That You Will Love

 Banff is known for its striking mountainous landscape and for its stunning turquoise-blue glacier lakes like Lake Louise.
 People visit to enjoy many outdoor activities like hiking and boating, enjoying the views from a mountain top like Sulfur Mountain, and exploring the quaint small resort town of Banff.

-The Top Banff Activities
+The 8 Top Banff Activities

 It’s a popular tourist destination, especially in the summer, and can get quite crowded.

-Banff Gondola and Sulfur Mountain
+1. Ride the Banff Gondola to Sulfur Mountain

 One of the most popular Banff activities is ascending Sulfur Mountain for its incredible views of Bow Valley.
 You can hike it or take the Banff Gondola up the mountain for a spectacular ride.